rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-02-setup.md

 `start-yarn.sh`

 ## Compile and run a program
 Now that I prepared everything I can just copy the .java file I want to use from `/mnt/shared` to `/opt/hadoop` using `cp`.
-In this case I chose the simple   `WordCount.java example`.
+In this case I chose the simple   `WordCount.java` example.

 After that I can continue and compile my first program inside the `/opt/hadoop` directory:
 `hadoop com.sun.tools.javac.Main WordCount.java` (compiles the .java files to .class files)